jeremytammik/tbc/a/1755_room_volume_ds.md

 ####<a name="3"></a> RoomVolumeDirectShape Functionality

-Fulfilling Mustapha's request, I implemented a new [RoomVolumeDirectShape add-in](https://github.com/jeremytammik/RoomVolumeDirectShape) that performs the following simple steps:
+Fulfilling this request, I implemented a new [RoomVolumeDirectShape add-in](https://github.com/jeremytammik/RoomVolumeDirectShape) that performs the following simple steps: